top of page

 Addressing the Unique Needs of Refugee Children

 Refugee children face additional challenges as they adapt to life in a new country or camp.
-Emergency relief programs offer:
+Disaster relief programs offer:

 • Language and integration programs for refugee children